mozilla-services/docs/source/loop/apis.rst

         "ok"

-    Alternatively, if you set a cookie in the request, with the `Cookie` header, you will not be given a cookie in the response.
+    Alternatively, if you set a cookie in the request, with the `Cookie` header, you will not be given a cookie in the response (but the push URL will be associated with the authenticated user).

     Server should acknowledge your request and answer with a status code of **200 OK**.